Cincinnati Bengals vs. Los Angeles Chargers NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Sunday's over/under is 3.4 points lower than the two team's combined 52.9 points per game average.
+- The combined points per game average of the two teams, 52.9, is 3.4 points above Sunday's over/under.

-- The 47.1 combined points per game that these two squads have allowed this season are 2.4 fewer than the 49.5 over/under in this contest.
+- The 47.1 combined points per game that these two squads have allowed this season are 2.4 fewer than the 49.5 total in this contest.

 - The Bengals and their opponents score an average of 46.2 points per game, 3.3 fewer than Sunday's total.